-Laura can be seen in the independent feature films, Creedmoria, winner of Cinequest's 2016 Jury Award for Best Narrative Feature Comedy and Sundance favorite, That's What She Said, starring Anne Heche and Alia Shawkat.
+Laura can also be seen in the independent feature films, Creedmoria, winner of Cinequest's 2016 Jury Award for Best Narrative Feature Comedy and Sundance favorite, That's What She Said, starring Anne Heche and Alia Shawkat.
 Festival shorts and web series include A Writer's Retreat, Missed Connections, The Dressing Room and Bad Kitty.

 A graduate of the British American Drama Academy in London, Laura studied at NYU's Tisch School of the Arts before transferring to USC, where she graduated Magna Cum Laude and Phi Beta Kappa with a BA in Dramatic Arts.
 She studied improv and sketch at Upright Citizens Brigade and acting with Austin Pendleton, Chris McGinn and Kate McGregor-Stewart.